mmellado/js4noobs/README.md

 For a full list of events, please refer to the [MDN Reference file](https://developer.mozilla.org/en-US/docs/Web/Events)

 Let's see an example using a click event.
 In our example we will trigger an alert after clicking on a button.
 The first thing to do is select the element to be clicked.
-This way we can add the event listtener to it for the alert to be triggered on click.
+This way we can add the event listener to it for the alert to be triggered on click.

 ```javascript
   $('#myButton');
 ```
-The next thing is to add the listtener to our element.
+The next thing is to add the listener to our element.
 We do this by chaining the `.on()` function.
 This function takes several parameters.
 In this example we will use only two.
-The first parameter is the event we want to listten to, followed by the callback function to be executed when this event is triggered.
+The first parameter is the event we want to listen to, followed by the callback function to be executed when this event is triggered.

 ```javascript
   $('#myButton').on('click', function(){});